-In October 2007, Dewey from The Hidden Side of a Leaf (her blog has since been taken down, so this link won’t work) started the 24 Hour Read-a-Thon, an event that was inspired by 24 Hour Comics Day.
+In October 2007, Dewey from The Hidden Side of a Leaf (her blog has since been taken down, so this link won’t work but it is archived at the WayBack Machine) started the 24 Hour Read-a-Thon, an event that was inspired by 24 Hour Comics Day.
 In her words, here’s how the read-a-thon got started (posted on August 30, 2007):

 My husband and son go to 24 Hour Comics Day, an annual event held in October.
 My role has always been to drive them there and pick them up the next morning, so that my husband doesn’t have to drive half an hour after being up all night working on his comic.